The ArcGIS Event Editor allows you to add linear events to dominant routes where route concurrences exist.

-You can specify the LRS Network to be used as the LRM for defining the start and end measures of the new linear event.
+You can specify the LRS Network to be used as the linear referencing method (LRM) for defining the start and end measures of the new linear event.

-- Type the route's name on which the event's from measure will be located.
+- Provide the route ID on which the event's From Measure will be located.

 - In the From section, choose the first option (with the suffix Network) in the Method drop-down list.

-- Provide the intended start location for the new linear event along the route using any of these options:
+- Provide the intended start location for the new linear event along the route using any of the following options:

-- Type the value in the Measure text box.
+- Provide the value in the Measure text box.

-If you type the from measure value, you can choose the unit for that value using the drop-down arrow.
-The from measure value will be converted into LRS units before saving the newly added events.
-For example, the LRS is in miles and you've typed 528 feet as the from measure value.
-The newly added events will have a from measure value of 0.1 miles, because 528 feet equals to 0.1 miles.
+If you provide the From Measure value, you can choose the unit of measurement for that value using the drop-down arrow.
+The From Measure value will be converted into LRS units before saving the newly added events.
+For example, if the LRS is in miles and you've specified 528 feet as the From Measure value, the newly added events will have a From Measure value of 0.1 miles, because 528 feet equals 0.1 miles.

 A green plus symbol appears at the selected location on the map.

-- For the to measure value, repeat steps 4 through 6 in the To section.
+- For the To Measure value, repeat steps 4 through 6 for the To section.

-A red cross symbol appears at the selected location on the map.
+A red x symbol appears at the selected location on the map.